Designing A Sustainable Garden

 The Right Plants

 Using plants that require very little water should always be a top goal.
-Drought tolerant plants can also be a part of a beautiful garden.
+Drought-tolerant plants can also be a part of a beautiful garden.

 As a landscape designer, there are clever ways we can save you money on your water bill.
-By using plants that require little water, planting water-loving plants in the shade, and limiting the use of lawn to only the pool entry area, we are able to keep your household at a certain water usage level.
+By using plants that require little water, planting water-loving plants in the shade, and limiting the use of lawn to only the pool entry area, we can keep your household at a certain water usage level.
 There is also the option of installing an irrigation system that monitors the weather and humidity.
 These drip systems eliminate the need for a misty spray that evaporates quickly.
 Water efficiency is a basic service for us.